Doctrinal Statements of

 The Holy Scriptures

 We believe in one triune God, eternally existing in three persons—Father, Son, and Holy Spirit—each co-eternal in being, co-identical in nature, coequal in power and glory, and having the same attributes and perfections.
 (Deut.
 6:4; Matt.
 28:19; John 14:10, 26; 2 Cor.
 13:14)

 The Person and Work of Christ

 We believe that the Lord Jesus Christ ascended to Heaven and is now exalted at the right hand of God where, as our High Priest, He fulfills the ministry of Representative, Intercessor, and Advocate.
 (Acts 1:9-10; Rom.8:34; Heb.
 9:24; 7:25; 1 John 2:1-2)

 The Person and Work of the Holy Spirit

 He is the divine Teacher who assists believers to understand and appropriate the Scriptures and that it is the privilege and duty of all the saved to be filled with the Spirit.
 (Eph.
 1:17-18; 5:18; 1 John 2:20, 27)

-We believe that God is sovereign in the bestowal of spiritual gifts to every believer.
+That God is sovereign in the bestowal of spiritual gifts to every believer.
 God

 uniquely uses evangelists, pastors, and teachers to equip believers in the assembly in order that they can do the work of the ministry.
 (Rom.
 12:3-8; 1 Cor.
 12:4-11, 28; Eph.
 4:7-12)

 We believe that man was directly created by God in His image, with a rational nature,

 intelligence, volition and moral responsibility to God.
 It is God’s intention that man should glorify Him, enjoy His fellowship and live according to God’s Word.

 (Isaiah 43:7; Colossians 1:16; Revelation 4:11; Genesis 2:7, 15-25; James 3:9)